VectorInstitute/vectorlm/README.md

 ## Data Preprocessing

 We provide a script for data preprocessing [`preprocess_data.py`](preprocess_data.py).
-This converts a text dataset into the same format used for model pretraining.
+This converts a text dataset into the same format used for model pretaining (causal language modeling).
 We refrain from providing a script that prepares an instruction finetuning dataset due to different models requiring unique formatting.
 We also provide options for packing datasets.
 For more information, please consult the config documentation under [`docs/config.md`](docs/config.md).

 ## Training